-AccessibilityThis page was last updated on 5th March 2020
+AccessibilityThis page was last updated on 23rd May 2023

 This website is run by VCA.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts

-- Resize text using the tools at the top the screen without the text spilling off the screen (see
+- zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard